Duksung Women's University: Undergraduate

-Graduates
+Graduate

 Duksung University Graduate School was instituted in 1979.
 Male students enter the master's and doctorate programs.
 The master's and doctorate programs for university-research institute collaborative researches are in conjunction with the Korea Food & Drug Administration and Korea Food Research Institute.

 The Graduate School was selected as an excellent university in the area of a graduate school, in the general university evaluation conducted by Korean Council for University Education.

 Campus

-The main campus is situated in Dobong-gu, a district of northern Seoul.
+The main campus is situated in Dobong District, a district of northern Seoul.
 It is close to both Bukhan Mountain and Dobong Mountain.
 The continuing education center is located at the former campus location, on the site of the Unhyeongung palace.